-Yes, they need a certain somebody called a business analyst to procure data from IT, build or modify business models/projects, procedures, services, software, etc based on the procured data and present these to the executives or the CEOs of the companies for their approval and feedback.
+Yes, they need a certain somebody called a business analyst to procure data from IT, build or modify business models/projects, procedures, services, software, etc and present these to the executives or the CEOs of the companies for their approval and feedback.

 This is what business analysts do and the reason why they are important to any business.

 A typical business analyst job description can look like this:

 Now, in this blog you will also find the following information related to the business analyst job description:

 - How much does a business analyst make?